DeepQuark: A Deep-Neural-Network Approach to Multiquark Bound States: Quark Potential Models

-The parameters of the AL1 potential~\cite{Semay:1994ht,SilvestreBrac1996} adopted in this work are taken from Ref.~\cite{SilvestreBrac1996} and listed in Table~\ref{tab:paraAL1}.
-The masses of heavy mesons and baryons in the model are given in Table~\ref{tab:meson_baryon}.
+For baryon systems, an additional phenomenological term $V_{123}=-\frac{C}{m_1m_2m_3}$ is introduced to mimic the three-body interaction effect~\cite{SilvestreBrac1996}.
+For hadron systems with heavy quarks, this term is suppressed by the heavy quark mass and therefore is neglected in the calculations.
+The parameters of the AL1 potential are taken from Ref.~\cite{SilvestreBrac1996} and listed in Table~\ref{tabsm:paraAL1}.
+The masses of heavy mesons and baryons in the model are given in Table~\ref{tabsm:meson_baryon}.

-For the nucleon, we also test the flux-tube confinement model as shown in Fig.~\ref{fig:qqqFT}, where the linear pairwise confinement interactions $V_{\text{conf},ij}$ in Eq.~\eqref{eq:AL1} are replaced by the flux-tube interaction in Eq.~\eqref{eq:fluxtube}.
-The string tension $\sigma$ in Eq.~\eqref{eq:fluxtube} is given as $\sigma=0.9204\lambda$~\cite{Ma:2022vqf}, which was determined by fitting the experimental mass of $\Omega^-(sss)$ and is consistent with the best fitting parameters in lattice QCD simulation~\cite{Takahashi:2000te}.
-In baryon systems, the minimal length of color flux tubes can be solved analytically~\cite{Takahashi:2002bw} and is given as \begin{widetext}
+For the nucleon system, we also test the flux-tube confinement potential as shown in Fig.~\ref{figsm:qqqFT}, where the linear pairwise confinement interactions $V_{\text{conf},ij}$ are replaced by the flux-tube interaction $V^{\text{ft}}_{\text{conf}}=\sigma L_{\text{min}}$.
+The string tension $\sigma$ is given as $\sigma=0.9204\lambda$~\cite{Ma:2022vqf}, which was determined by fitting the experimental mass of $\Omega^-(sss)$ and is consistent with the best fitting parameters in lattice QCD simulation~\cite{Takahashi:2000te}.
+In baryon systems, the minimal length of color flux tubes can be solved analytically~\cite{Takahashi:2002bw} and is given as